DengSHADOW/hw-lm/README.md

 How to run the code:
 1. Build the nlp-class env in bash(or Mac)
+2. Execute env and cd the /code folder
-2. Run as Instructions presented
+3. Run as Instructions presented